hewg2008/AromTool/README.md

 # 3. Usage

 Description Below  displays how to use AromTool.
-All related scripts and files are in director of 'example'.
+All related scripts and data files are in director of 'example'.

 ## Build Ring